federicomor/progetto-bayesian/README.md

 1. Data inspection + problem presentation
 	- 1.0 Introduction (Ettore)
 	- 1.1.
-NAs treatment, stations descarded
+NAs treatment, stations descarded (Giulia)
 	- 1.2. trends, choice of the year (Federico, but help may be needed)
 	- ?
 2. Models